jcrobak/parquet-python/docs/source/quickstart.rst

 Reading
 -------

-To open and read the content of a Parquet file:
+To open and read the contents of a Parquet file:

 .. code-block:: python